A Story of Entrepreneurialism and Innovation…

-During this time, Winkler Canvas manufactured, sold and rented out many styles and sizes of tents for occasions such as weddings and festivals.
+During this time, Winkler Canvas manufactured, sold and rented many styles and sizes of tents for weddings and festivals.

 In the spring of 1997, a disastrous flood impacted many communities in Manitoba.
 Winkler Canvas produced over 20,000 feet of water hose which was picked up by helicopter by the Canadian military and quickly transported to the communities.

 Winkler Canvas outgrew their small facility as the demand for their wide range of products steadily increased.
 In 2000, Winkler Canvas relocated to a 32,000 square foot facility just north of their founding plant Reinfeld.